-The impact of Crossrail on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.
+The impact of the Crossrail project on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.

 - 96% of contracts were awarded to companies based within the UK

 - 62% of suppliers are currently based outside London

 - 62% of Tier 1 suppliers are small and medium-sized enterprises (SMEs)

 - 72% of Tier 2 suppliers are small and medium-sized enterprises (SMEs)

 CREATING JOBS ACROSS THE UK

 People in every region across the UK have helped to deliver the Elizabeth line.
 During construction, the Crossrail project has supported tens of thousands of jobs all around the UK.
 It has trained a new generation of engineers in tunnelling, underground construction and railway engineering through its purpose-built academy.
 It has recruited over 1,000 apprentices, injecting new talent into the construction industry.